Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Privacy-Policy.md

 - To provide the service of knowledge and writing management within servers.
 - We may use data from documents to train our internal AI in the future.
   - **When will we be adding AI features?**
-    All users that own or modified any document that is stored within our service will be notified 30 calendar days before we begin any testing or training AI services.
+    - All users that own or modified any document that is stored within our service will be notified 30 calendar days before we begin any testing or training of AI models.
+    - All documents will have the option to opt-in disabled by default, and we will under no circumstances use the data, unless the user explicitly allows us.

   - **What data will we be using in the future to train/operate said AI:**
-    - Data from documents created by you.
+    - Data from documents created by you
+    - Files attached to documents, like images, or text files.

-  - **What would we use our internal AI for:**
+  - **What would we use our AI for:**
     - Service enrichment — providing additional features for end-users of our service.
     - Validate that documents stored by us are not used in a malicious way.
     - Verify if a document should be tagged as NSFW.
     - Verify if a document violates any [rules](https://github.com/Compendium-Discord-Bot/Legal-Stuff-We-Are-Required-To-Share/blob/main/Rules.md) and/or our [terms of service](https://github.com/Compendium-Discord-Bot/Legal-Stuff-We-Are-Required-To-Share/blob/main/Terms-of-Service.md).

+  - **What AI service will you be using?**
+    - Ideally, it would be a self-hosted one, since most services, if not all, would require us to grant them a license, to do whatever they like with the provided data.
+       And we will never agree to such a deal, as user data belongs only to the user and we will not be asking for permission, to sublicense it to anyone.

 ## Data Retention

 We retain data for as long as necessary to provide our services effectively.
 Specifically:

-- **Document data**: Stored until the document owner requests deletion or no longer owns the server.
+- **Document data**: Stored until the document owner requests deletion, in case of bot getting kicked out of the server or server deletion, all documents will be transferred to server owner - documents and edit history may be stored for indefinite period of time only if they are linked to an infraction.
 - **Infraction history**: Stored indefinitely for accountability and service integrity purposes.
-- **Support request data**: Retained for 6 months after the resolution of the request, unless required for longer to fulfil legal obligations.
+- **Support request data**: Retained for 6 months after the resolution of the request, unless required for longer to fulfil legal obligations, or when is a part of infraction.

 ## Your Data Rights